Principality of Pronsk

-The Principality of Pronsk (Пронское княжество) was an appanage principality of the Principality of Ryazan.
+The Principality of Pronsk (Пронское княжество) was a Russian appanage principality.
+It belonged to the Principality of Ryazan.
 It existed from the 12th to 15th centuries with its center at Pronsk.

 History

 The Principality of Pronsk existed as an appanage principality of the Principality of Ryazan and frequently changed hands between the different branches of the Ryazan sub-dynasty of Rurikids.

 In 1427, the prince of Pronsk, Ivan Vladimirovich, went into Lithuanian service.
 The Pronsk principality was annexed to the Ryazan principality in 1483 during the regency of Anna of Ryazan, following frequent visits to her brother Ivan III in Moscow and with his agreement.
 In the early 16th century, the princes of Pronsk went into the service of Ivan III, the grand prince of Moscow.
 The appanages of Ryazan along with a third of its territory were passed to him in 1503 following the death of the appanage prince Fyodor Vasilyevich, his nephew, and were incorporated into the centralized Russian state.

 Following another war with Lithuania, a truce was concluded on 25 March 1503 between Ivan III and Alexander Jagiellon of Lithuania.
 Alexander recognized Ivan III's conquests, and his control of lands including Moscow, Novgorod, Ryazan, Pskov, Pronsk, and others, while Chernigov, Starodub, and 17 other cities were ceded to Moscow.
 The treaty was signed in the name of Ivan III, sovereign of all Russia, his son Vasily II, and the rest of his children.